shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/s3_replication.md

 # Setup steps

-  * Create the replica S3 bucket in a new AWS region
+  * Create the replica S3 bucket in a new AWS region.
+See [Private S3 Bucket](../s3_bucket.md)
-  * Update your Shotgun role policy to allow Shotgun to access the replica bucket
+  * Update your existing Shotgun role policy to allow Shotgun to also access the replica bucket
-  * Setup the replication rules on the primary S3 bucket
+  * Setup the replication rules on the primary S3 bucket.
+See [How do I add a replication rule to an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/enable-replication.html#enable-replication-add-rule)
-  * Setup a VPC + Direct Connect + S3 proxy in the new AWS region
+  * Setup a VPC + Direct Connect + S3 proxy in the new AWS region.
+See [Media Segregation](../media_segregation.md)
-  * Contact Shotgun Support to configure your site to use the new S3 replica bucket, providing the following:
+  * Contact Shotgun Support to configure your site to use the new S3 replica bucket, providing the following information:
     * Replica Bucket Name
     * Replica Bucket Region
     * Replica S3 proxy URL